BestTimesToVisit.com Logo

 culture

 Kenyans are generally friendly and welcoming, but it's polite to greet people with a 'Jambo' (hello).
-When visiting someone's home, it's customary to remove your shoes.
+When visiting someone's home, it's customary to bring a small gift, like a box of chocolates.
 Learn a few basic Swahili phrases – it will be appreciated.

 food